tuplenchwar/sports-notification-system/README.md

-# AWS Setup Runbook for Distributed Pub-Sub System
+# AWS Setup Runbook for Distributed Sports Notification Pub-Sub System

-This runbook provides step-by-step instructions to set up and run the Distributed Pub-Sub system project on AWS.
+This runbook provides step-by-step instructions to set up and run the Distributed Sports Notification Pub-Sub system project on AWS.

 ## Prerequisites:
 - Domain purchased and hosted zone set up on AWS Route53.